sumilraweng/todo-nodejs-dynamic-db/README.md

 ### LIST Of API

-- /todolist/tasks - sned get req to get all the task (get all task || get task on params)
+- /todolist/tasks - sned get req to get all the task
-- /todolist/tasks - sned post req to create the task (create task)
+- /todolist/tasks - sned post req to create the task
-- /todolist/tasks:id - send get req to fetch task with respective id (get task by id)
+- /todolist/tasks:id - send get req to fetch task with respective id
-- /todolist/tasks:id - send put req to update task with respective id (update task status)
+- /todolist/tasks:id - send put req to update task with respective id
-- /todolist/tasks:id - send delete req to delete task with respective id (delete task)
+- /todolist/tasks:id - send delete req to delete task with respective id -

 ### send the post request in following manner